Lyrismet/Lyrismet/README.md

 - 🌱 I’m currently improving my skills in **React**

-- ⚡ Fact about me: **I like frontend development the way I can turn lines of code into something beautiful🥰**
+- ⚡ Fact about me: **I like frontend development the way I can turn lines of code into an app that lots of people will use.
+That's so exciting!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">